Robbertdk/wordpress-ajax-filter-posts/README.md

 - **post_per_page**
   Numbers of maximum posts to retreive at a time.
 Default 12.

+## Overwriting template files

+To easily overwrite template files you can copy one or more of the files in the templates folder to your own theme.
+Create a folder `ajax-filter-posts` in the root of your theme directory and copy the files in that newly created folder.
+Keep in mind that you have to keep the folder structure intact.
+For example: If I want a custom version of the loop, I copy the file `loop.php` to my theme in the folder `ajax-filter-posts/partials`.

 ## Motivation

 I build a lot of sites that needed a functionality like this and decided to create a plugin for it.
 Although there are a lot of plugins doing something like this, they usually add a lot of bloat and is very user centered.
 This is for a developer easier to implement, adept, update and keeps te code cleaner.